DanteInc/js-cloud-native-cookbook/ch2/materialized-view-es/README.md

-# Creating a materialized view in DynamoDB
+# Creating a materialized view in Elasticsearch

 ## How to do it...
 1. sls create --template-url https://github.com/danteinc/js-cloud-native-cookbook/tree/master/ch2/materialized-view-es --path cncb-materialized-view-es